 8. Take a Walk Outside on Your Break

 If you're someone who doesn't take advantage of your lunchtime and regular breaks, you definitely should.
 When you do, consider going outside, at least one of those times.
-There is plenty of data to support that even spending 10-15 minutes in the sun (regardless of what time of the year it is) can give your system a Vitamin D boost that can help to strengthen your immunity and also help you to feel more energized in the process.
+There is plenty of data to support that even spending 10-15 minutes in the sun (regardless of what time of the year it is) can give your system a vitamin D boost that can help strengthen your immunity and also help you feel more energized in the process.

 9. Laugh at Black Twitter